-Prenatal Yoga is safe in pregnancy
+Prenatal yoga is safe during pregnancy

 Regular exercise during pregnancy helps to keep weight gain slow and gradual and prepare the body for the rigors of birth.
 During the first two trimesters, you can continue normal exercise such as jogging, running, aerobics and even some lightweight training.